 This is another Psygnosis title that was in the works for a long time and everytime some new information came out the more excited i got.

 Around the time when this game came out was when i realized the most how slow our hardware was compared to the latest PC’s of that time as flight sims there had gone away from vector gfx and into textures/filled gfx.
-Luckily we got new hardware not long after (the A1200/A4k) but as time showed after a while, flightsims was far from what they was on the PC’s at the time.
+Luckily we got new hardware not long after (the A1200/A4k) but as time showed after a while, flight sims were far from what they were on the PCs at the time.

 Verdict: Great Intro, great game and possibly the best Flight sim on the Amiga.